Garcinia afzelii

 Garcinia afzelii is a species of small to medium tree in the family Clusiaceae.
-It is found in Cameroon, Central African Republic, Gabon and Guinea.
+It is native to west and west-central tropical Africa, ranging from Guinea to Ghana and from Nigeria to Cameroon, Gabon, Republic of the Congo, and the Central African Republic.
 It is sometimes called "bitter kola", but this name properly refers to G. kola.

-It is endemic to tropical forests of West Africa.
+It grows as an understory tree lowland tropical rain forest, riverine forest, and gallery forest, and at forest edges in the Upper Guinean forests, Lower Guinean forests, and western Congolian rainforests.